Hasnakadeeja/Hasnakadeeja/README.md

 ## 👩‍💻 About Me

-I'm a Computer Science Engineering student graduating in 2026 who enjoys building practical software solutions for real-world problems.
+I'm a Computer Science Engineering graduate who enjoys building practical software solutions for real-world problems.

 Currently focused on: